top of page

 Common Symptoms of Urge Incontinence

-• Frequent urination, including waking at night
+• Frequent urination, including waking up at night.

-• Leakage immediately following the urge
+• Leakage that occurs immediately after feeling the urge.

-• Difficulty reaching the bathroom in time
+• Difficulty reaching the bathroom in time.

 What Causes Urge Incontinence?

-Risks Factors for developing Urge Incontinence Include:
+Risk Factors for Developing Urge Incontinence

 • Pregnancy and childbirth